TeaghanEveleigh/portfolio-site/README.md

 https://teaghaneveleigh.github.io/portfolio-site/about.html

-Thank you for visiting and I look forward to connecting with you!
+Thank you for visiting and I look forward to connecting with you!!